November 11, 2024

 LinkedIn has never been the shiniest object among its social media peers.
 However, it’s arguably one of the most valuable websites for career and business development activities, including recruiting talent, applying for jobs, generating leads, getting clients, and networking.
-So, let’s review its premium plans in this post.
+So, in this post, let’s review its premium plans.

-LinkedIn offers free and premium accounts/plans, which 830 million people use to maintain online professional profiles in more than 200 countries and territories worldwide.
+LinkedIn offers free and premium accounts/plans, which over 1 billion people use to maintain online professional profiles in more than 200 countries and territories worldwide.

 I’ve been on LinkedIn since October 18, 2009.
 I joined the platform because of the hype surrounding it and to expand my online footprint.
-I’ve made numerous changes and tweaks to my profile since.
+Since then, I’ve made numerous changes and tweaks to my profile.

-I’ve never focused on LinkedIn as a way to make money online–as I have with Facebook and YouTube–because it’s one-dimensional by comparison.
-Nevertheless, I tried LinkedIn Premium Business to assess how I could use it to grow my digital marketing agency, including getting leads and clients.
+I’ve never focused on LinkedIn to make money online, as I have with Facebook and YouTube, because it’s one-dimensional by comparison.
+Nevertheless, I tried LinkedIn Premium Business to assess how I could use it to grow my digital marketing agency, including gaining leads and clients.

 LinkedIn Premium Overview